sumnerevans/sumnerevans.com/content/2015-08-16-london-england-warwick.md

 ------------------------------------------------------------------------

 After the castle, we went back into town to see the cathedral.
-It was nice to see a cathedral that wasn’t full of tourists and which represented a more traditional worship environment for the laymen.
+It was nice to see a cathedral that wasn't full of tourists and which represented a more traditional worship environment for the laymen.

 At this point, we decided to head back to London.
 The train ride took